Baden Army: Austro-Prussian War

 The tensions between Prussia and Austria in the 1860s put Baden in a precarious position.
 On the one hand, there was a close connection between the Prussian and Baden dynastic houses: Grand Duke Frederick had married Princess Louise of Prussia in 1856 and was therefore a son-in-law of the Prussian King William.
 Politically, Frederick had also tended to side with Prussia in federal affairs, with the support of his foreign minister Franz von Roggenbach, who advocated the Lesser Germany solution.

-However, the anit-liberal attitude of the Prussian Minister-President, Otto von Bismarck, turned the Badenian liberals against Prussia.
+However, the anti-liberal attitude of the Minister President of Prussia, Otto von Bismarck, turned the Badenese liberals against Prussia.
 They repeatedly expressed their solidarity with their Prussian party comrades, which finally led to the resignation of the Roggenbachs in 1865 and the appointment of the liberal, pro-Austrian Ludwig von Edelsheim.
 When the tensions surrounding the Schleswig-Holstein question escalated in 1866, the Grand Duchy initially remained neutral; however, when Prussia left the German Confederation, the armed conflict became a federal execution that the Grand Duchy could not escape, especially since the neighbouring kingdoms of Württemberg and Bavaria both sided with Austria and the people of Baden also had no sympathy for Prussia and its king after 1849.
 The 10,000-strong Baden Army contingent moved out and formed the 2nd Division of VIII Army Corps under Prince Alexander of Hesse-Darmstadt.

 The VIII Corps took part in the Campaign of the Main during the Austro-Prussian War.
 When the Corps retreated to the River Tauber, Badenese troops were involved in the battles at Hundheim (23 July), Werbach (24 July) and Gerchsheim (25 July).
 Problems were caused by the fact that Prussian and Baden uniforms were very similar, so that the people of Baden had to march in winter coats to avoid confusion.
 Overall, participation in the Austro-Prussian War claimed the lives of 27 Baden soldiers, while around 200 were wounded.